Utilizing Research to Pioneer A Mobile Battery Infrastructure

 test & iterate

-Validate scenarios to put our solutions in front of actual users and identify major problem with the prototype
+putting solutions in front of actual users and identify major problems with prototypes

 Guerilla Prototyping with the swap stations,bike , battery form factor & defining ‘work’